UN extends Haiti political mission after US-China dispute | Law-Order

 That averted a threatened Chinese veto of the resolution and led to the 15-0 vote approving the measure, diplomats said, speaking on condition of anonymity because negotiations were private.

 Diplomats said the reason behind China's down-to-the-wire action is Beijing's anger at Haiti for maintaining diplomatic relations with Taiwan.
-Haiti is one of just 15 countries -- and the second largest in population -- that continue to recognise self-ruling democratic Taiwan which China claims as part of its own territory.
+Haiti is one of just 15 countries -- and the second-largest in population -- that continue to recognize self-ruling democratic Taiwan which China claims as part of its own territory.

 The future of Taiwan has increasingly become a potential powder keg, with Beijing recently sending a record number of military aircraft to harass the island over China's National Day holiday.